-- A multi-annual planning for the years 2015 to 2017. - The ENISA Work Programmeme for 2015.
+- A multi-annual planning for the years 2015 to 2017 - The ENISA work programme for 2015.

 The multi-annual planning has been derived from the ENISA Strategy document, which has been developed together with the ENISA Management Board.
 As such, the planning is based on four strategic objectives (which are presented in section 3.1).
-This approach ensures that future ENISA Work Programmemes reflect the strategic objectives of the Agency.
+This approach ensures that future ENISA work programmes reflect the strategic objectives of the Agency.

-The Work Programmeme itself reflects the conclusions of the ENISA Management Board meeting of November 2013 with some minor adjustments for consistency and to facilitate smooth implementation, the results of the meetings of the ad-hoc working group on 27.02.2014 and 21.05.2014 and the comments made during the Management Board editorial meeting held on 11.09.14.
+The work programme itself reflects the conclusions of the ENISA Management Board meeting of November 2013 with some minor adjustments for consistency and to facilitate smooth implementation, the results of the meetings of the ad-hoc working group on 27.02.2014 and 21.05.2014 and the comments made during the Management Board editorial meeting held on 11.09.14.